 Perzy continued to experiment with ways to both amplify and spread the light by inserting metal flakes into the globe, but they quickly sank to the bottom.
 Perzy thought they looked a bit like falling snow.
 Inspired by that image, he tried filling the globe with semolina and, when he shook the globe, he saw the beauty of winter in Vienna.
 The snow globe—and Original Snow Globe Factory—was born.

 The first snow globe Perzy sold held a tiny tin sculpture of the basilica in Mariazell, Austria, which was located across from where Perzy’s friend owned a souvenir shop.
 The connection with Christmas came during World War II.
 By then, Erwin Perzy II was running the family businesses.
-He was also a bicycle and typewriter mechanic, and while working for U.S. troops, he was told Americans would love snow globes if there were something more familiar the basilica inside.
+He was also a bicycle and typewriter mechanic, and while working for U.S. troops, he was told Americans would love snow globes if there were something more familiar than the basilica inside.
 “My father’s idea was to create something for Christmas, so he started working on three new designs—a Christmas tree, a Santa Claus, and a snowman,” says Erwin Perzy III, who, along with his daughter Sabine, owns the family business today.

 The Original Snow Globe Company began exporting these holiday snow globes to the United States with great success, and Perzy III was sent to New York by his father to bring back new ideas for the company.
 While exhibiting at the New York Gift Show in the mid-1970s. he was encouraged to consider the Japanese market.
 The following year, he moved to Tokyo, but the country was slow to embrace the snow globe until the company received an order from Mitsubishi.